thetransformerr/beagle-sonic/README.rst

 Hardware
 --------
-- Beaglebone (intended for Green/Green Wireless, but should be little to no trouble for Black)
+- Beaglebone (intended for Green, but should be little to no trouble for Black)
 - PRUDAQ Cape
 - DHT22 or other DHT sensor compatible with Adafruit_Python_DHT_.